RasmusLC1/RasmusLC1/README.md

 3D renderer written in Windows form .NET following the methods used to develop Wolfenstein

 ##### Features
-- 3D view of a 2D map
+- 👁 3D view of a 2D map
-- Basic lighting engine and enemy AI
+- 💡 Lighting engine to simulate depth
+- 🧠 Enemy AI that pathfinds to and targets the player
-- 2D perspective of the map with raycaster for field of view
+- 🗺️ 2D perspective of the map with raycaster for field of view
-- Early demo for the Dungeon Crawler game I later wrote in Python
+- 🕹 Early demo for the Dungeon Crawler game I later wrote in Python